harpreet-singh-147/BE-NC-News-Project/README.md

 Welcome to the hdnews API, created as part of a week-long coding sprint at the [Northcoders bootcamp](https://northcoders.com/) to showcase my skills as a back-end Javascript developer.

 The hdnews API is an easy-to-use RESTFUL API which allows the client to create, retrieve, update or delete JSON metadata for a number of topics, articles, users, and comments.
-This app will allow users to interact with a PostgreSQL relational database (which was provided by [Northcoders](https://northcoders.com/)) hosted on heroku.
+This app will allow clients to interact with a PostgreSQL relational database (which was provided by [Northcoders](https://northcoders.com/)) hosted on heroku.

 You can find the hosted version of the app here: https://hdnews.herokuapp.com/api